Maiahy/South-Atlantic-DOM-dataset/4_Data_cleaning/README.md

 # Data cleaning and normalization

-This repository contains the code used to perform quality control, filtering, imputation, and batch correction of the Full MS dataset.
+This repository contains the code used to perform quality control, filtering, imputation, and batch correction of the Full-scan dataset.

 The workflow is divided into three scripts that must be run sequentially: